ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/httpauthentication.md

 Well, these were easier than the last section's test services.
 While the request testing is more suitable for other components, authentication plays a significant role in the actions' logic.

-If you followed the tutorial strictly, you should have reached the free trial version limitations of My Tested ASP.NET Core MVC.
+You have learned quite a lot.
 Let's take a break from the code and learn more about the [Licensing](/tutorial/licensing.html) of the testing framework.